-Kent Seidel, Founding Co-Director & Associate Professor; Julie Oxenford O'Brian, Co-Director & Assistant Research Professor complementary abilities to encourage collaboration on locally relevant research.
-We share results across the network in order to understand what works in education and to improve supports and outcomes for learners.
+Kent Seidel, Founding Co-Director & Associate Professor; Julie Oxenford O'Brian, Co-Director & Assistant Research Professor

 The Center for Practice Engaged Education Research (C-PEER) is a network focused on re-imagining the relationship between researchers, educators, and community members to support schools and communities in improving their work on behalf of learners.
 We identify and investigate promising education practices to address challenging problems in education and to learn from promising research findings.